What is a Job Shadow?

 accommodate reasonable requests, but it depends on staff

 once a request is received.
-If it's been two weeks and you
+If it's been three weeks and you

 haven't heard back, feel free to inquire, but please, no earlier